 There are significant differences in the system of criminal justice in England and Wales, Scotland and Northern Ireland.
 Scotland has its own legal system.

 Slopping out, 1938.
 Victorian prisons had no toilets in cells.
-Following repeated legal action in the last ten years, toilet facilities have now been introduced in nearly all British prisons - but late in 2011, 2000 cells still remained to be fitted.
+Following repeated legal action in the last ten years, toilet facilities have now been introduced in nearly all British prisons - but more than 20 years after the pledge to end this, there are still problems.

 (c) Hulton-Getty collection.